Should you be using AI to manage your health in 2026?

 Even with perfect context, your AI research assistant:

-Context makes them a better research assistant.
-It doesn’t make them a substitute for expertise when expertise is actually needed.
+Context makes AI a better research assistant.
+It doesn’t make it a substitute for expertise when expertise is genuinely what’s needed.
+Knowing the difference is itself a form of health literacy — and it’s one of the things the Understand stage is designed to develop.

 Advanced digestive symptom prompt: